microideax/FeedforwardNet/README.md

 - uncomment _HLS_MODE_ in config.h located in inference_net/.
 - navigate into hls_impl/ folder.
 - run ./syn.sh to start synthesis and generate the inference_net IP.

+# Help and Support
+If you have any suggestions and questions, please contact yao.chen@adsc.com.sg.

 # Bibtex: